jakoch/rasterizers/UPSTREAM-ISSUES.md

 - Missing dependecy check for directx/d3d12, compilation possible.
   - Expected: compilation not possible, with indication that dependency directx/d3d12 is missing.
-  - Solved by: choco install directx-sdk
+  - Solved by: building and installing https://github.com/microsoft/DirectX-Headers

 ```